slammingprogramming/se-scripts/Resource Management/Inventory & Production Manager/README.md

 ### User Feedback and Information Display
 - **LCD Output:** Displays cargo container information and current actions on LCD panels for real-time monitoring.
 - **Inventory Item Count on LCDs:** Outputs the amounts of stored items on LCD panels for easy visibility of resource availability.
+- **Fill Level Bars:** Displays bars representing the fill level of each cargo container on attached LCD panels, color-coded based on fill level.
+Optionally shows the container name and percentage.

 ### Mod Support
 - **Support for Modded Items:** Fully supports modded items for autocrafting, ore balancing, and custom container loadouts, enhancing gameplay versatility.